MayankVikash/mayankvikash.ml/posts/Expansion-Formulas-in-Java/index.md

 ---

 layout: default

 title: Expansion Formulas in Java

-description: A simple java program to show take the input a and b and display the output based on the formula selected by the user.
+description: A simple java program to take the input a and b and display the output based on the formula selected by the user.

 ---
 ![Expansions Formulae Program in Java](https://mayankvikash.ml/posts/Expansion-Formulas-in-Java/exp-frmula-java.webp)